rwaldron/tc39-notes/es8/2017-03/mar-21.md

 CP: I agree, we could probably spend more time thinking about this.

 YK: I have a general question.
-I could be wrong, but it appears that while the metric system itself is orthoganal, it might be dependant...
-It seems that more complicated cases mean the decision of how to format something may be domain specific.
+I could be wrong, but it appears that while the metric system itself is orthogonal, it might be dependant...
+It seems that more complicated cases mean the decision of how to format something may be domain-specific.

 AWB: Let's say you're working in some domain and that domain has some types you'd like to introduce.
 You're going to want to supply formatters that do that, it's unclear how those would plug into this UnitFormat stuff.
 And people would expect that UnitFormat is how you would do that.